mliebelt/pgn-viewer/plan.md

   * Directory named as the piece style.
   * Then '/{piece}.png'

+#### Allow sizing of board by configuration (working)

+* Add parameters for
+  * size: size of the whole (board and moves)
+  * boardSize: width == height of the board
+  * moveSize: width of the move div
+* Change the divs by JavaScript
+* The combination of the sizes may be difficult, and not all are understood.
+There should be rules that are easy to understand, so that the configuration is not trial and error.

 #### Generate from PGN structure moves (working)

 * Generate a reasonable frame for the moves (id: <ID>Moves, class: moves).